nrfconnect/sdk-nrf/doc/nrf/libraries/zigbee/zigbee_app_utils.rst

 * `New device scenario`_: Generate the `ZB_BDB_SIGNAL_DEVICE_FIRST_START`_ signal for factory new devices.
 * `Commissioned device scenario`_: Perform a single attempt to rejoin the Zigbee network based on NVRAM contents and then generate the `ZB_BDB_SIGNAL_DEVICE_REBOOT`_ signal.

-Both scenarios cause different behavior of the the default signal handler.
+Both scenarios cause different behavior of the default signal handler.

 .. _zarco_signal_handler_bdb_initialization_new_devices: